Key Stage 4 Options

 Each year the School hosts an Options Evening to give an opportunity for parents, carers and students to ask questions about any aspect of the Key Stage 4 curriculum.
-The date of the next Options Evening will be published on the School Events Page in January each year.
+The next Options Evening will be on the 16th of January 2018.

 2. Message from the Headteacher

 Welcome to a hugely significant moment in your education.
 The options process is a time of great possibility, of tough decisions, and of serious self-reflection.
 The latter is the most crucial – take the time to identify what you really want from your education – and treat these choices with care.
 Get them right, and they can go a long way to unlocking your academic potential and to ensuring you enjoy lessons and thrive at school.

 Within your options, consider what you might need for your future.
 Many of you will be undecided about your future pathways at this stage – the best analogy is packing your bag before setting off on an adventure.
 What do you need to survive in any situation?
 The essentials: the torch, tent, sleeping bag, food, water.
 In many ways those essentials are taken care of.
 You will all study English, Maths, Science, PE, and PSHE.
 So the subjects you choose are your specialisms – your equipment that is specific to you and your future journey.
 Do you pack a rope, first aid kit, and camera?
 What kind of adventure are you going on?
 The truth is that none of us know – and you may not yet be able to predict the path you will follow.